Governance through Development

 1. Introduction 2.
 PRSPs in Postcolonial International Law and Global Governance 3.
 PRSPs and the Crisis of Legitimacy in the International Order 4.
 Ownership as Conditionality: PRSPs and the Evolution of Conditional Financing 5.
 Reforming the Nation State: PRSPs and Rehabilitated Adjustment 6.
 Redesigning the Political Project: Discipline and Legitimation through Participatory Policymaking 7.
 Consolidation and Conclusion: PRSPs, Transnational Governance and Globalized Legal Regimes

-Celine Tan is Lecturer in Law at the University of Birmingham.
-Her research explores aspects of international economic law and regulation, focusing on the intersections between law, policy and governance and the development impacts of global economic governance.
-She is co-editor with Julio Faundez of the book International Economic Law, Globalization and Developing Countries.
+Celine Tan is Assistant Professor at the University of Warwick.
+Her research explores aspects of international economic law and regulation, focusing on intersections between law, policy and governance and the development impacts of global economic governance.
+She is co-editor with Julio Faundez of International Economic Law, Globalization and Developing Countries.